Afghanistan–Canada relations: Diplomatic relationships

 Former Canadian Ambassador William Crosbie makes remarks during the opening of the refurbished Turquoise Mountain Foundation in Kabul on May 9, 2011.

 Canada has an embassy in Kabul.
 In July 2009, an agreement on handing over of eight acre land by the Afghan government to Canadian embassy was signed in Kabul by the Afghan Minister of Foreign Affairs (Rangeen Dadfar Spanta) and the Canadian ambassador (Ron Hoffmann).
 As of 2024, the last Canadian ambassador appointed to the Canadian Embassy in Kabul was Reid Sirrs, who left in late 2020 when the embassy temporarily suspended operations due to safety concerns in the lead-up to the Taliban breaching of the capital in 2021.
 In October 2022, Canada resumed a level of diplomatic operations when David Sproule was appointed Special Representative of Canada in Afghanistan.

 The Islamic Republic of Afghanistan has an embassy in Ottawa and a consulate in Toronto.
 Ambassador Jawed Ludin completed his assignment in Ottawa in December 2010 and the position was filled by Barna Karimi in March 2012.
 The current ambassador, representing the former government of the Islamic Republic of Afghanistan, is career diplomat Hassan Soroosh; the embassy in Canada, like the few others still operating on behalf of the former republic, are operating on a significantly reduced budget, funded by the limited revenue from fees for providing consular services.

 Resident diplomatic missions

 Embassy of Afghanistan, Ottawa

 The Embassy of Afghanistan is the Islamic Republic of Afghanistan's embassy in Ottawa.
 It is located at 240 Argyle Avenue in Ottawa, Ontario, Canada.

 The embassy also provides consular services to those in the U.S. through an informal arrangement with the U.S. State Department since the U.S. closed the Embassy of Afghanistan, Washington, D.C. in 2022.
-Since the Taliban takeover, the Islamic Republic of Afghanistan's embassy in Ottawa is manned by diplomats representing the former government, with Hassan Soroosh serving as ambassador.
+Since the Taliban takeover, the Islamic Republic of Afghanistan's embassy in Ottawa is staffed by diplomats representing the former government, with Hassan Soroosh serving as ambassador.
 Since 2024, documents issued by the embassy are not recognized in Afghanistan.
 Those in Afghanistan already on a visa issued in Canada will be allowed to stay, however, will not be eligible for re-entry.